Planimeter/game-engine-2d/views/features.md

 <p class="mb-5">
   Grid is a pure Lua game engine.
 We don't use vendor-specific scripting, such as a "GRDScript".
-If you decide to write portable Lua game code, all the more power to you.
+If you want to write portable Lua game code, more power to you.
 </p>

 ## Powered by LÖVE